Updated January 19, 2021

 (A quick note before we begin.
-For anybody interested in investing, you can email me at firstname.lastname@example.org, or you can use the chat function below).
+For anybody interested in investing, you can email me at firstname.lastname@example.org or use the WhatsApp Function below).

-I have had many questions from readers over the last 6 months.
-One of the most common has been how people can invest in Vanguard index funds from outside the US.
+I have had many questions from readers over the years, but this has been one of the most common ones.

 Whether it is readers from Singapore, India, New Zealand, Australia, Hong Kong, Dubai, the UK or Qatar, this question has come out again and again.